Alefoggia17/Violent-Python-For-Artisan/README.md

 ### Step 1: Dataset

-[Here](https://github.com/dessertlab/violent-python/tree/main/function) it is possible to extract the intent/snippet pairs which will constitute the starting dataset.
-Download each file, divided into .IN and .OUT, and build two datasets: one for the descriptions in natural language, the other for the codes in Python language.
-The second dataset will represent the *Ground Truth*.
+In the folder *dataset*  it is possible to extract the intent/snippet pairs which will constitute the subsets.
+Download each file, divided into .IN and .OUT, and generate the subsets by executing the code within the same folder.

-In `create_dataset.py` there is an example of Python code for the creation of dataset.
+In `create_subset.py` there is an example of Python code for the creation of subsets.

+> [!NOTE]
+> It is essential to keep the .out files of the various subsets as they represent the *Ground Truth*.

 ### Step 2: Creating prompt